IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/metadata.jsonld.md

 2. SPO votes will default to **No**.
 It will be possible for SPOs to default to **Abstain** or **No Confidence** by delegating their reward address to the pre-defined DRep.

-## New Plutus Primitives that will be Enabled after the Chang#2 Hard Fork
+## New Plutus Primitives that will be Enabled after the Plomin Hard Fork

 The new Plutus primitives are defined in three CIPs: [CIP-0122](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0122), [CIP-0123](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0123) and [CIP-0127](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0127).
+A separate protocol parameter update governance action has already been enacted on Cardano mainnet that updates the Plutus cost model so that these primitives will become available immediately after the Plomin Hard Fork.

 ### CIP-0122
 Bitwise operations, both over fixed-width and variable-width blocks of bits, have a range of uses, including data structures (especially succinct ones) and cryptography.
 Currently, operations on individual bits in Plutus Core are difficult, or outright impossible, while also keeping within the tight constraints required on-chain.
 While it is possible to some degree to work with individual bytes over BuiltinByteStrings, this isn't sufficient, or efficient, when bit manipulations are required.